Live Example: Kanban Board

 - 3 Default Users: Test1, Test2, Test3

-- Responsive Design: Bootstrap 5 with custom paper aesthetic
+- Responsive Design: Bootstrap 5 with custom styling

 Running the Application